hemstreet/Facebook-Toolbox/extension/README.md

         @TODO
             * flag for on page load, remove facebook's css file searching the dom, add in a blank boiler plate template that gives basic styles
             * pre select containers for easy dom manipulation facebook.chatBox, facebook.newsFeed, etc..
+            * all_frames = true, open iframe of different sites and save the dom elements ( open